Majority voting is not good for heaven or hell, with mirrored performance: Compliance with Ethical Standards

 \section{Compliance with \lowercase{Ethical Standards}}

-\Up{.7} \inline Funding: Work of P.C. was supported by the European Union (ERC, GENERALIZATION, 101039692).
+\Up{.7} \inline Funding: Work of P.C. was supported by the Israel Science Foundation (grant No. 1225/20) and European Union (ERC, GENERALIZATION, 101039692).
 Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

 \inline Conflict of interest: The authors have no relevant financial or non-financial interests to disclose that are relevant to the content of this article and declare that they have no conflict of interest.